Music is at the heart of Puerto Rican culture.

 Salsa

 This is a style of dance music popularized in New York City during the 1960s by Cuban and Puerto Rican musicians.
-The base of salsa is Cuban son, a style of music that combines Spanish popular songs with Afro-Cuban percussion.
-It has sub-genres like salsa romántica (romantic salsa), which has a slower, softer sound, and salsa gorda or dura, a style which has a fast, driving beat and long instrumental segments.
-Some of the best-known salsa performers and composers from Puerto Rico or of Puerto Rican descent include Tite Curet Alonso, Ray Barretto, Héctor Lavoe, Cheo Feliciano, Willie Colón, Gilberto Santa Rosa, Ismael Rivera, Andy Montañez, Roberto Roena, Richie Ray and Bobby Cruz, El Gran Combo de Puerto Rico, La Sonora Ponceña, and many others.
+While the base of modern salsa is Cuban son— a style of music that combines popular Spanish songs with Afro-Cuban percussion, Puerto Rican salsa, in particular, is known for its strong influence from jazz and big band music.
+It has sub-genres like salsa romántica (romantic salsa), which has a slower, softer sound, and salsa gorda or dura, a style that features a fast, driving beat and long instrumental segments.
+Some of the best-known classic salsa performers and composers from Puerto Rico or of Puerto Rican descent include Tite Curet Alonso, Ray Barretto, Héctor Lavoe, Cheo Feliciano, Willie Colón, Ismael Rivera, Andy Montañez, Roberto Roena, Richie Ray and Bobby Cruz, El Gran Combo de Puerto Rico, and La Sonora Ponceña.

 Merengue

-A style of danceable music that originated in the Dominican Republic and spread throughout Latin America and the United States, including Puerto Rico.
-Merengue típico or perico ripiao, is the traditional style that uses string instruments like guitars and bass, accordion, conga, and other drums, and can be either fast-paced with a marching dance step (known as merengue derecho) or slower-paced with syncopated rhythm (known as pambiche).
-There's also merengue de orquesta or big band merengue which is also a popular style to dance to and incorporates more instruments.
+Merengue is a style of danceable music that originated in the Dominican Republic and spread throughout Latin America and the United States.
+While not native to Puerto Rico, merengue became a significant part of the Puerto Rican music scene in the late 1980s.
+Merengue típico or perico ripiao is the traditional style that uses string instruments like guitars and bass, accordion, conga, and other drums, and can be either fast-paced with a marching dance step (known as merengue derecho) or slower-paced with syncopated rhythm (known as pambiche).
+There's also merengue de Orquesta, or big band merengue, which is also a popular style to dance to and incorporates more instruments.
 Popular merengue performers from Puerto Rico include Elvis Crespo, Olga Tañón, Gisselle, Manny Manuel, Grupomanía, Limi-T 21, and more.

 Discover where to go dancing in San Juan